Skip to content

 Have you started to feel like you could do with a little extra help at home?
 Maybe you could use a hand with the housework, gardening or shopping?
 Or perhaps you’re finding it harder to move around your house, or with things like bathing, showering or getting dressed.

-Even if you are managing fine, it can be useful to know what the options are - either to prepare for a possible need in the future or in case someone you know is in need of support.
+Even if you are managing fine, it can be useful to know what the options are - either to prepare for a possible need in the future or it could be helpful if someone you know is in need of support.

-The information below is designed to give you an introduction to what steps would be useful for you to take, depending on your circumstances and who to get in touch with for support.
+The information below is designed to give an introduction to what steps would be useful to take depending on your circumstances.
+It provides additional sources of information and recommendations for who to get in touch with for support.

 o It might be helpful to keep informed about what support is available should you need it in the future.
-You can find regular information in the Age UK Islington monthly newsletters, including helpful expert guides from Age UK national, information sessions and workshops.
+You can find regular information in monthly Age UK Islington newsletters, including upcoming information sessions and workshops.
+There are also a range of helpful guides on the Age UK national website.

-o Talk things over with a family member or friend to see if they can support you with things that you’re starting to find difficult.
+o As a first step, it can sometimes be useful to talk things over with a family member or friend.
+They might make useful suggestions or be in a position to help with some of the things that you’re starting to find difficult.

-o Maximise your income: find out about the benefits you might be entitled to including Attendance Allowance (if you’re of pension age) or Personal Independence Payment (if you are below pension age).
+o Maximise your income: find out about the benefits you might be entitled to including Attendance Allowance (if you’re of state pension age) or Personal Independence Payment (if you are below state pension age).
+There could also be other benefits or discounts that you are eligible for.

 o Attendance Allowance is money for someone who needs help with personal care or supervision because of an illness or disability.